istio/istio.io/content/docs/troubleshooting/_index.md

 ---
-title: Troubleshooting Guide
+title: Troubleshooting
 description: Advice on tackling common problems with Istio
-weight: 40
+weight: 70
-force_inline_toc: true
-draft: true
+type: section-index
+aliases:
+        - /help/troubleshooting
 ---

 Below is a list of solutions to common problems.